 4.3.2. include the nature and extent of the individual’s disability;

-4.3.3. describe the Office of the Commissioner or State Board of Regent’s alleged discriminatory action in sufficient detail to inform the Office or Board of the nature and date of the alleged violation;
+4.3.3. describe the Office of the Commissioner or Board of Higher Education’s alleged discriminatory action in sufficient detail to inform the Office or Board of the nature and date of the alleged violation;

 4.3.4. describe the action and accommodation desired; and